-Having checked that your new company name is likely to be accepted by Companies House, you simply:
+Having checked that your new company name is likely to be accepted by Companies House, simply:

 - tick to confirm whether the new name has been approved by passing a special resolution or by provision in the articles.

-- If using a special resolution, you now confirm you have held a shareholder meeting or circulated the written resolution and enter the date the resolution was approved.
+- If using a special resolution, you must confirm you have held a shareholder meeting or circulated the written resolution and enter the date the resolution was approved.

 3 Check and confirm the details: